DCC-EX/mkdocs-test/snippets/exrail/exrail-ref.md

 ## ROUTE(sequence_id,description)

-DEfines starting point of a sequence that will appear as a route on throttle buttons.
+Defines starting point of a sequence that will appear as a route on throttle buttons.

-- description Quoted text, throttle button capotion.
+- description Quoted text, throttle button caption.

 ## ROUTE_ACTIVE(sequence_id)